Welcome to the Friends of the South End Neighborhood Association

-Our mission is to promote social welfare and civic involvement within the City of Portsmouth through education and arts programs, cleanup of parks and cemeteries, care of historic buildings and preservation of shade and green spaces.
+Our mission is to promote social welfare and civic involvement within the City of Portsmouth through education and arts programs, cleanup of parks and cemeteries, care of historic buildings, and preservation of shade and green spaces.

 A Special Place to Live – A Beautiful Place to Visit

-- We build community: Through a year-round calendar of events, we bring neighbors together to meet one another… to work on special projects…to unite through special interests and activities.
+We build community: With our year-round calendar of events we bring neighbors together to meet one another, to work on special projects, and to unite through special interests and activities.
 We offer opportunities to volunteer and to get involved.
 Most importantly, we have fun!
-We host theater parties, dinners and lobster bakes, neighborhood clean-up days, and more.
-Everyone gets together in the summer at the Annual ‘National Night Out’ FOSE Picnic on Peirce Island.
+We host theater parties, dinners, and lobster bakes, neighborhood cleanup days, and more.
+We also host the annual National Night Out/FOSE Picnic on Peirce Island.
 Members of the Portsmouth Police Department are invited, providing an informal opportunity to engage with them on individual and local concerns.